 - Have a family member or friends contact details on the system as well for any vulnerable members of the community or in case you are on holiday when a warning is released.

-There are 3 levels of warnings; Flood Alerts, Flood Warnings and Serve Flood Warnings.
+There are 3 levels of warning; Flood Alert, Flood Warning and Serve Flood Warning.

 Issued as early as possible up to 36 hours in advance of expected flooding.
 It means that flooding is possible and you need to stay alert and vigilant, making early preparations for a potential flood.